 Renewable energy can be an excellent choice for farmers seeking a diversification opportunity.
 Investment in renewable energy usually makes use of on-farm resources – from slurry to woodlands, and wind to rivers.
-There is an opportunity generate a sustainable income for up to 20 years, often without the need to divert any land from growing food crops or to even deal with waste or produce a useful by-product.
+There is an opportunity to generate a sustainable income for up to 20 years, often without the need to divert any land from growing food crops or to even deal with waste or produce a useful by-product.

-Each renewable energy technology has different characteristics which will influence whether or not it is suitable for your farm.
+Each renewable energy technology has different characteristics, which will influence whether or not it is suitable for your farm.
 You need to carefully consider what your objectives are and what you want out of a renewable energy installation.
 The following factors are important to consider before deciding which renewable energy technology option(s) you wish to investigate:

 The renewable energy technologies which are most relevant to farms are: